Miyajima, also know by the name Itsukushima, is a beautiful island in Japan within easy travel distance from Hiroshima.

 Why you should visit Miyajima

-Leaving Hokkaido a couple days early gave us the opportunity to add both Hiroshima and Miyajima Island to our itinerary and I am very glad we did.
+Leaving Hokkaido a couple of days early gave us the opportunity to add both Hiroshima and Miyajima Island to our itinerary and I am very glad we did.

 In Japanese, Miyajima means ‘the Shrine Island’, which is not surprising as the island is well-known for the beautiful floating Torii Gate and Itsukushima Shrine.
 But there are other shrines and temples as well, as you can read further on in this post.

 Miyajima is said to be one of the top three scenic spots in Japan and having visited this wonderful island I can say that I totally agree!
 For outdoor enthusiasts Miyajima has plenty to offer as well, with several well marked hiking trails and the 535 meter high Mt.
 Misen.